 - a) A person authorized either by statute or by court appointment to make decisions on behalf of another person.
-In human subjects research, an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in the research [21 CFR 50.3(l)]. - An individual or judicial or other body authorized under b) applicable law to consent on behalf of a prospective subject to the subject's participation in the procedures involved in the research [45 CFR 46.102(c)].
-If there is no applicable addressing this legally law issue. the authorized representative means an individual recognized institutional policy as acceptable for providing consent in the research context on behalf of the prospective subject to the subject's participation in the procedure(s) involved in the research.
-The legal representative must have documentation of this legal status. - 138.
+In human subjects research, an individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedure(s) involved in the research [21 CFR 50.3(l)]. - b) An individual or judicial or other body authorized under applicable law to consent on behalf of a prospective subject to the subject's participation in the procedures involved in the research [45 CFR 46.102(c)].
+The legal representative must have documentation of this legal status. - 133.
 LEGAL GUARDIAN an individual who is authorized under applicable South Carolina law to consent on behalf of the child to general medical care [45 CFR 46.402 (e)].
-A legal guardian may consent for a "ward" to participate in research in lieu of a child's adoptive or biological parents. - 139.
+A legal guardian may consent for a "ward" to participate in research in lieu of a child's adoptive or biological parents. - 134.
 LIFE-THREATENING Diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted, and diseases or conditions with potentially fatal outcomes, where the end point of clinical trial analysis is survival.
 The criteria for life threatening do not require the condition to be immediately life-threatening or to immediately result in death.
-Rather, the subject-patient must be in a life threatening situation requiring intervention before review at a convened meeting of the IRB is feasible. - 140.
-LOD SCORE An expression of the probability that a gene and a marker are linked.
+Rather, the subject-patient must be in a life threatening situation requiring intervention before review at a convened meeting of the IRB is feasible. - 135.
+LOD SCORE An expression of the probability that a gene and a marker are linked. - 136.
+LONGITUDINAL STUDY A study designed to follow subjects forward through time.